finbourne/lusid-sdk-java/sdk/docs/ComplexMarketDataApi.md

     ComplexMarketDataApi apiInstance = new ComplexMarketDataApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the complex market data to retrieve.
     Map<String, ComplexMarketDataId> requestBody = new HashMap(); // Map<String, ComplexMarketDataId> | The time invariant set of complex data identifiers to retrieve the data for.
 These need to be               keyed by a unique correlation id allowing the retrieved item to be identified in the response.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve the complex market data.
 Defaults to the current LUSID system datetime if not specified.
+Must match the Effective at of each ComplexMarketDataId given in the request body.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the complex market data.
 Defaults to return the latest version if not specified.
     String maxAge = "maxAge_example"; // String | The duration of the look back window in an ISO8601 time interval format e.g. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
 This is subtracted from the provided effectiveAt datetime to generate a effective datetime window inside which a complex market data item must exist to be retrieved. try {